-You are cordially invited to attend the 2020 annual meeting of stockholders (the "Annual Meeting") of Solid Biosciences Inc. (the "Company"), which will be held on June 16, 2020 at 8:00 a.m., Eastern Time, at the offices of the Company, 141 Portland Street, 5th Floor, Cambridge, MA 02139, to consider and vote upon the following proposals:
+You are cordially invited to attend the 2021 annual meeting of stockholders (the "Annual Meeting") of Solid Biosciences Inc. (the "Company"), which will be held on Wednesday, June 16, 2021 at 8:00 a.m., Eastern Time.
+The Annual Meeting will be held by a virtual-only format, solely by means of remote communication, to consider and vote upon the following proposals:

-- The election of three Class II Directors, Matthew Arnold, Adam Stone and Lynne Sullivan (the " Director Nominees "), to our Board of Directors (the " Board "), each to serve until the 2023 annual meeting of stockholders and until the election and qualification of his or her successor (the " Director Proposal "); - 2.
-The ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020 (the " Auditor Proposal "); - 3.
-The approval of the Solid Biosciences Inc. 2020 Equity Incentive Plan (the "Plan Proposal "); and - 4.
-The transaction of any other business properly brought before the Annual Meeting or any adjournment or postponement of the Annual Meeting.
+- (1) The election of four Class III Directors, Martin Freed, Ilan Ganot, Georgia Keresty and Ian Smith (the "Director Nominees"), to our Board of Directors (the "Board"), each to serve until the 2024 annual meeting of stockholders and until the election and qualification of his or her successor (the "Director Proposal"); - (2) The ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021 (the "Auditor Proposal"); - (3) To approve an amendment to the 2020 Equity Incentive Plan to reserve an additional 7,000,000 shares of common stock for issuance under the plan (the "Plan Proposal"); - (4) To approve the adoption of the Solid Biosciences Inc. 2021 Employee Stock Purchase Plan (the "ESPP Proposal"); and - (5) The transaction of any other business properly brought before the Annual Meeting or any adjournment or postponement of the Annual Meeting.